x-net-services/x-net-django-email-template/README.md

-# X-Net Django Email template
+# X-Net Django Email Template

 This is the default email template that we use in our [company](https://www.x-net.at) for sending emails with django (registration, password forgot, eg.)